sfeir-open-source/sfeir-school-github-actions/steps/06-Advanced-Concepts/README.md

             npm test
 ```

-* Change trigger to pull_request on new branch
-* Create a pull request
-* Add a new trigger on push to main branch
 * Add a job to build the dockerfile only for the main branch with the command : `docker build -t ${{ github.sha }} .`
 * Check your workflow run
 * Merge your pull request and check the workflow run